SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 ### Advantages of Word Documents

-1. The main advantage of Word Documents is the editing capabilities – most people are familiar with the rich document editing features of Word.
+1. One main advantage of Word Documents is the editing capabilities – most people are familiar with the rich document editing features of Word.
 Documents can be created in the desktop app as it has the most editing capabilities, and can be easily edited in the web version - which is still very good!
 The SharePoint wiki page editor has fewer features, and can be harder to use.

 ::: bad